p2pcloud/website/content/docs/about/about-us.md

 ---
 ### Introduction

 Most cloud providers are controlled by large corporations like Amazon, Microsoft, and Google, which can make it difficult for smaller server owners to compare prices and verify security.
-P2P Cloud is a new cloud provider offering a trustless open market for users and server providers who need dedicated hardware for their day-to-day operations.
+P2P Cloud is a trustless open market for users and server providers who need dedicated hardware for their day-to-day operations.

 ### What Makes P2P Unique?